gkorpal/gkorpal.github.io/_drafts/vim-latex-fedora.md

-colorscheme desert        " on a light terminal the default is peachpuff. on a dark terminal the default is ron. set hidden                " allows you to re-use the same window without saving it first and also keep an undo history for all the files using the same window. set number                " show line numbers set laststatus=2          " display the status line always so that you can see the current mode, file name, file status, ruler, etc. filetype indent on        " activates indenting for files set nohlsearch            " Don't continue to highlight searched phrases. set incsearch             " But do highlight as you type your search. set ignorecase            " Make searches case-insensitive. set ruler                 " Always show info along bottom. set autoindent            " auto-indent set tabstop=4             " tab spacing set softtabstop=4         " unify
+colorscheme desert        " on a light terminal the default is peachpuff. on a dark terminal the default is ron. set hidden                " allows you to re-use the same window without saving it first and also keep an undo history for all the files using the same window. set number                " show line numbers set ruler                 " Always show cursor position. set laststatus=2          " always display the status line so that you can see the current mode, file name, file status, ruler, etc. filetype indent on        " activates indenting for files set hlsearch              " highlight searched phrases. set ignorecase            " Make searches case-insensitive. set smartcase             " Make search case-sesitive when using capital letters set autoindent            " auto-indent set tabstop=4             " tab spacing set softtabstop=4         " unify